developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/input/msr/index.md

 ## Overview
 **Magnetic Stripe Reader (MSR) Input** is used to acquire data from a "mag-stripe" card such as a credit or debit card.
 The information stored on the black magnetic strip is transferred to the device when the card is "swiped" through the MSR.
 Information is encoded in an open format using the ANSI x4.16 standard and usually relates to the carrier's identity and/or financial institution.
 DataWedge can acquire and output the raw data from most cards that use the ANSI x4.16 format.
 For cards that also adhere to [ISO/ABA specifications](https://www.magtek.com/content/documentationfiles/d99800004.pdf) published by the ISO and American Bankers Association, developers can opt to enable Zebra encryption, which protects data immediately upon acquisition and at all times thereafter.
 Once enabled on a Zebra device, **encryption cannot be disabled**.

 Under the [ANSI magnetic stripe standard](https://www.magtek.com/content/documentationfiles/d99800004.pdf), data is stored on the card in three tracks.
 Unencrypted data can be acquired from any of the individual tracks or from all three at once.
 The same is true of data encrypted using Zebra's Enhanced Mode encryption.
 Zebra Original Mode encryption treats all three tracks as a single entity.
-Data encrypted using Original Mode must therefore be acquired all at once, and any required parsing be done manually.

 <img style="height:350px" src="msr_encryption_modes.png"/>
 _The three modes of MSR card encoding, two of which include encryption_